Panasonic GX8 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the GX8 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX8 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Panasonic GX8 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.